gitpens1920/ColabVision/test/README.md

 The model is based off a YOLO, more specifically YOLOv5 from:
 - https://github.com/fcakyon/yolov5-pip

-A yolo based model was selected for the speed and what appeared to me (at the time) to be a well documented description of what the multiple layers and architecture.
-The yolov5 package offered very quick turn around time for training, verification, and eventually video testing.
+A yolo based model was selected for the speed and what appeared to me (at the time) to be a well documented description of what the multiple layers and architecture is.
+The yolov5 package offered very quick turn around time for image training, verification, and even video testing.

 # Verification Testing